deckhouse/virtualization/images/dvcr-artifact/FUZZING.md

 - **Run the tasks from `images/dvcr-artifact`.** `Taskfile.dist.yaml` is one of the names go-task discovers on its own, so no `-t` flag is needed — but the root `Taskfile.yaml` does not include this module, so there is no `task dvcr:fuzz:list` from the repository root.

+### What the image build runs

+The image is built from `dvcr-artifact-builder` with `CGO_ENABLED=1`, imports `/qemu-img` from the `qemu` image and installs `file`, `jq`, the AWS CLI and go-task.
+Its install stage then does the campaign-independent half of the work:

+1. downloads the modules into the image layer (`GOMODCACHE=/fuzz/gomod`, not the mounted `/go/pkg`, which is outside the image);
+2. mirrors the corpus overlay from `s3://anomaloys-materials/<repository>/<branch slug>/` into each target's `testdata/fuzz/<FuzzFunc>/`, skipping names that are already there;
+3. discovers the targets with `task fuzz:list` and replays each one through `task fuzz:replay`;
+4. deletes exactly the files it restored, then removes the emptied `testdata/fuzz` directories, so a crash reproducer is the only thing that can be left behind.

+An empty or missing corpus in S3 is normal and does not fail the build.
+A failing replay does, and so does a `fuzz:list` that returns no targets at all.

+**Inside the image, `task fuzz:*` is not this module's `Taskfile.dist.yaml`.** The template copies the repository-root `Taskfile.fuzz.yml` into the workdir as `Taskfile.yml`.
+The four task names match, the bodies do not: the in-image copy has no defaults — `FUZZ_WORKERS` unset makes `-parallel=` a syntax error, `FUZZ_PKG`/`FUZZ_TARGET` unset run `go test ""` — and its `fuzz:list` always lists `./...`, ignoring `FUZZ_PACKAGES`.
+The build loop always passes both variables, so this only shows up when running a task by hand inside the image.
+Keep the two files in step when changing either.

 ### Native (Linux host)